Abdul Abulbul Amir: Cartoon

 "Mr Ameer!
 Now, put up your hands and fight!"

 The song was adapted in 1941 into an MGM cartoon, Abdul the Bulbul-Ameer, with Fred Quimby producing and direction by Hugh Harman.
 Voice acting for the nine-minute cartoon was provided by Johnny Murray, Harry Stanton, Leon Belasco and Hans Conried, while Frank Crumit wrote new lyrics.
 It features caricatures of Groucho Marx, Lou Costello and Al Ritz as news reporters.

 In this version, Abdul is depicted as a bully who picks on Ivan's dwarf friend, provoking Ivan into treading on the Turk's toe.
 He has many traits of 1930s and 1940s cartoon villains, such as Bluto, including thick lips, a beard and a big belly.
 There is a brief swordfight, which soon changes into a brawl, that ends with Ivan and Abdul literally "out cold", after falling through a frozen lake and emerging frozen in a pillar of ice thanks to Ivan's friend who planted a bomb on Abdul and it is unknown if they are being thawed or not.
 The relatively sympathetic depiction of the Russian character is unlikely to have had any connection to then-current world events, as the cartoon was in production in 1940, and was released in February 1941, before the invasion of the USSR by Nazi Germany, and before the alliance with the UK, in June 1941.

-Use In Other Media
+Use in other media

-In the October 8th, 1990 episode of Star Trek: The Next Generation entitled "Brothers," the villainous android Lore sings a portion of Abdul Abulbul Amir as part of his getaway speech.
+In the October 8th, 1990 episode of Star Trek: The Next Generation entitled "Brothers", the villainous android Lore sings a portion of Abdul Abulbul Amir as part of his getaway speech.

 Commercials

-In the 1980s Whitbread brewery adapted the song using their own lyrics for a series of commercials on British television, suggesting that the two protagonists were great fans of their Whitbread Best beer who squabbled over trivialities such as what type of glassware to drink it from, because they had forgotten that "the best Best needs no etiquette".
+In the 1980s, Whitbread brewery adapted the song using their own lyrics for a series of commercials on British television, suggesting that the two protagonists were great fans of their Whitbread Best beer who squabbled over trivialities such as what type of glassware to drink it from, because they had forgotten that "the best Best needs no etiquette".
 The commercials starred Stephen Fry as Ivan, Tony Cosmo as Abdul, Tim McInnerny and Roy Castle, and were directed by Paul Weiland.

 A variant of the poem appeared in an ad for Springmaid cotton sheets in Life magazine, 7 January 1952.